𓇷𓇷

 INFILTRATION: A SONIC AND VISUAL EXPLORATION OF THE UNKNOWN

-INFILTRATION unfolds as a sensory encounter, where live sound manipulation and abstract visual art converge to explore themes of intrusion, adaptation, and transformation.
-Drawing from the mysteries of deep space and the unknown, the performance constructs an ephemeral environment in which shifting sonic architectures and dynamic 3D animation form a constantly evolving dialogue.
+INFILTRATION unfolds as an immersive sensory encounter where live sound, extended instrumental techniques, and abstract 3D visuals converge to explore themes of intrusion, adaptation, and transformation.
+Drawing inspiration from deep space and the unknown, the performance constructs an ephemeral, emergent environment in which shifting sonic architectures and algorithmically responsive visuals form a constant dialogue.

-Savić extends the acoustic properties of the saxophone through real-time digital processing, distorting and reshaping its timbre into spectral, unfamiliar textures.
-These transformed sounds interact with Sanja Star’s 3D animations, where abstract forms materialize, dissolve, and collide within a landscape of shadow and illumination.
-The interplay between sound and image unfolds as a negotiation between presence and absence, evoking both dissonance and harmony.
+Grgur Savić extends the acoustic properties of the saxophone through real-time digital processing, transforming timbre into spectral, unfamiliar textures.
+These sounds interact with Sanja Star’s performative media, where abstract forms materialize, dissolve, and collide within landscapes of shadow and illumination.
+Sound and image are not layered independently—they act upon each other, negotiating presence and absence, dissonance and harmony.

 𓇷𓇷𓇷